Pandavkada Falls: Location

+Pandavkada Waterfalls is located in the Kharghar node of Navi Mumbai, Maharashtra.
+The waterfall is approximately 4.5 kilometers from Kharghar Railway Station and is accessible via local buses, auto-rickshaws, or private vehicles.
+The site is a popular monsoon destination, with access generally requiring a short walk or trek from the nearest road point.

 Bathing

 Pandavkada waterfall is being declared as a dangerous spot by the CIDCO.
 In 2010, about 12 students had lost their lives while swimming in the waterfall.
 Previously, a ban was imposed from entering the fall, after four students drowned in the waterfall in 2005 which was lifted long ago by the forest department and in 2019, 4 students have also lost their lives.
 However, according to officials of Kharghar police station, tourists are Charged Rs.50/person to visit the spot as per their wish but on their own risk.